-The purpose of The Center for Youth Ministry is to prepare students to enter the career path of youth ministry in such positions as youth director, para-church staff, and positions in adolescent social work and related fields.
-In addition to the mission statement, goals and requirements of the college, the objectives of the CYM are to enable the student to:
+The purpose of the Center for Youth Ministry is to prepare students to enter the career path of youth ministry in such positions as youth director, para-church staff, and positions in adolescent social work and related fields.
+In addition to the mission statement, goals, and requirements of the college, the objectives of the CYM are to enable the student to:

-- Effectively communicates the Gospel to individuals who comprise the Student culture; - B. Acquire and develop skills essential to function and contribute to a local church staff; - Have a clear understanding of programming for effective adolescent ministry; - D. Develop confidence and skills in the recruitment and development of a lay staff; - E. Learn the process of assessment, goal development, and strategic planning; - F. Facilitate a comprehensive ministry of discipleship that results in "maturing the believer" so that he can do the work of the ministry; - G. Articulate current cross-cultural concepts and strategies and apply theological, historical, and anthropological principles in planning for evangelism, discipleship, and leadership in a crosscultural setting; - H. Be prepared to function as a minister in a local church in the areas of Bible, Christian counseling, organizational administration, and ecclesiastical duties; - Develop an attitude and strategy for lifelong learning that continues to develop the student leader as a professional and ultimately makes a significant contribution toward youth ministry; and, - J. Pursue graduates studies. - II.
-The CYM serves as the umbrella for numerous functional activities including but not limited to: - Networking of youth leaders. - Recruitment and development. - Conferences and forums. - Consultation services. - Outreach and youth missions. - Academic training.
+- Communicate the Gospel effectively to individuals comprising the student culture. - B. Acquire and develop skills essential to function and contribute to a local church staff. - C. Have a clear understanding of programming for effective adolescent ministry. - D. Develop confidence and skills in the recruitment and development of a lay staff. - E. Learn the process of assessment, goal development, and strategic planning. - F. Facilitate a comprehensive ministry of discipleship that results in "maturing the believer" so that he can do the work of the ministry. - G. Articulate current cross-cultural concepts and strategies and apply theological, historical, and anthropological principles in planning for evangelism, discipleship, and leadership in a cross-cultural setting. - H. Be prepared to function as a minister in a local church in the

+- areas of Bible, Christian counseling, organizational administration, and ecclesiastical duties. - Develop an attitude and strategy for lifelong learning that continues to develop the student leader as a professional and ultimately makes a significant contribution toward youth ministry.